Causes of and Treatment for Carpal Tunnel Syndrome

 The most common examinations include:

-- X-rays of the wrist, which your doctor will use to decide if the ligaments and tendons have been affected where the median nerve runs through the wrist.
-This is what causes the compression inherent to carpal tunnel.
+- Wrist x-rays, which your doctor will use to figure out if the ligaments and tendons have been affected where the median nerve runs through the wrist.
+This is what causes the extra compression.

 - Electromyography: used to evaluate and record the electrical activity produced by the skeletal muscles.